devendermishrajio/autobuild/debian/reposync.md

       - Else, it writes the existing head info to git log file.

 After that, for each line, it calls dch command.

+### TODO
+- dch
+- dpkg-buildpackage
+- How to use repo command
+- Improve appendix.

+## Appendix
+- Install repo command from 'pip install repo'